NicPWNs/MEGABOT/README.md

 - `/play`: Plays music.
 - `/poll`: Create a poll with up to nine options.
 - `/queue`: Show the current music queue.
-- `/replay`: Replay the current or previous song.
+- `/replay`: Toggle replay of the current song.
 - `/restart`: Restart MEGABOT.
 Only works if it is online, of course.
 (Admin Only)
 - `/resume`: Resume music.
 - `/skip`: Skip the current song.